SMosegaard/cds-lang/assignments/assignment-2/README.md

 Both classifiers will be executed sequentially.
 To run a specific model, you can uncomment the corresponding script within the run.sh file.

-Upon completion, a message will be displayed in the terminal output, confirming that the results have been successfully saved.
+Upon completion, a message will be displayed in the terminal output, confirming that the results have been successfully saved to the ```out``` folder.

 ## Results